 Lincoln County 4-H clubs include:

-The Cuivre River Eager Beavers, who meet on the third Thursday of every month at the Lincoln County Fairgrounds in Troy.
+- The Cuivre River Eager Beavers - Meet on the third Thursday of every month at the Lincoln County Fairgrounds in Troy.

-The Hawk Point Hawks, who meet on the second Wednesday of every month at the Hawk Point Community Building.
+- The Hawk Point Hawks - Meet on the second Wednesday of every month at the Hawk Point Community Building.

-The Kountry Kids, who meet on the second Monday of every month at the extension center.
+- The Kountry Kids - Meet on the second Monday of every month at the extension center.

-The Millwood Knights, who meet on the first Monday of every month at Millwood Knights of Columbus Hall.
+- The Millwood Knights - Meet on the first Monday of every month at Millwood Knights of Columbus Hall.

-The Moscow Mills Willing Workers, who meet on the first Monday of every month at Northroads Church.
+- The Moscow Mills Willing Workers - Meet on the first Monday of every month at Moscow Lions Club.

-The Olney Blue Skies, which meets on the first Thursday of every month at Olney Park House.
+- The Olney Blue Skies - Meet on the first Thursday of every month at Olney Park House.

-The Rockin' River, which meets the second Monday of every month at Elsberry High School.
+- The Rockin' River - Meet the second Monday of every month at Elsberry High School.

-The Spring Branch Helping Hands, who meet on the second Monday of every month at the Lincoln County Council on Aging in Troy.
+- The Spring Branch Helping Hands - Meet on the second Monday of every month at the Sheriff’s Office.

-The Spring Creek Lively Steppers, who meet on the second Thursday of every month at the Lincoln County Fairgrounds Exhibit Hall.
+- The Spring Creek Lively Steppers - Meet on the second Thursday of every month at the Lincoln County Fairgrounds Exhibit Hall.

-The Winfield-Foley Fireflies, who meet on the second Monday of every month at the Methodist Church in Winfield.
+- The Winfield-Foley Fireflies - Meet on the second Monday of every month at the Methodist Church in Winfield.